 Rapid ejaculation is very much a couple issue.
 It clearly affects the man and the woman, their sex life, and their marriage as a whole.
 It is also unlikely that a man will be able to succeed in changing without the loving support and help of his wife.
-Women should understand that most men find PE shameful; he feels like he is not really a man, and he does not want anyone else, even a doctor or counsellor, to know of the condition.
+Women should understand that most men find PE shameful.
+He feels like he is not really a man and he doesn’t want anyone else, even a doctor or counselor, to know of the condition.
 It’s common for a man to refuse to seek help because of his embarrassment.
 In such a situation, the wife should lovingly but firmly communicate to her husband that she will not accept him ruining their sex life because of fear or pride.

 Ejaculatory control is a learned skill, so don’t despair if you’re having trouble with it.
 There are several issues involved in gaining control: being able to feel what is happening, accurately knowing how close you are to orgasm, and knowing how to slow down when you are close but don’t yet want to climax.

-One thing that will help you is exercising the muscles that contact during ejaculation.
-Making these muscles stronger will help you gain control, and exercising the muscles will help you learn to feel what is happening in that area of the body.
+One thing that will help you is exercising the muscles that contract during ejaculation.
+Making these muscles stronger will help you gain control and exercising the muscles will help you learn to feel what is happening in that area of the body.
 So start by learning to do Kegels to build up your pelvic muscles.

 Work at slowing or stopping simulation before you reach the danger point.
 Learn to enjoy the pleasurable sensations of being very aroused but not yet on the verge of orgasm.
 Orgasm is nice, but it’s also very short.
 You can get a great deal more pleasure out of sex by learning to prolong the amount of time you spend in the very enjoyable higher levels of arousal.

 Don’t be in a hurry to move from manual stimulation to intercourse – the more you learn now the easier it will be later.
 Add a lubricant to manual stimulation to more closely simulate intercourse.
 Learn to tease the pleasure for a long, long time.